 What are the benefits when machines are talking?

-The FORA research objectives focus on: future industrial automation architectures and applications based on Fog Computing, deterministic virtualization and execution, deterministic wired and wireless communication, resource provisioning and resource management, Service-Oriented Architecture (SOA), real-time data analytics and security.
-The result will be an open architecture built on open source and open standards, e.g., Time-Sensitive Networking (TSN), OPC Unified Architecture (UA) and 5G.
+The FORA research objectives focused on: future industrial automation architectures and applications based on Fog Computing, deterministic virtualization and execution, deterministic wired and wireless communication, resource provisioning and resource management, Service-Oriented Architecture (SOA), real-time data analytics and security.
+The result was an open architecture built on open source and open standards, e.g., Time-Sensitive Networking (TSN), OPC Unified Architecture (UA) and 5G.

-The research happens at the intersection of several research areas: Cloud Computing and Software Engineering, Industrial Automation and Real-Time Systems, and Machine Learning, Security and Safety.
+The research happened at the intersection of several research areas: Cloud Computing and Software Engineering, Industrial Automation and Real-Time Systems, and Machine Learning, Security and Safety.

 Although Europe has been undergoing a process of deindustrialization, 80% of its exports come from manufacturing, which is responsible for 33 million jobs .
 The European Commission has set a 2020 target that 20% of value added should come from manufacturing .
 Therefore, member states are creating initiatives such as Industry 4.0 in Germany, Factory of the Future in France and Italy and “Catapult centres” in the UK, in order to strengthen the digital industrialization within Europe .
 We are at the beginning of a new industrial revolution (we will use the term Industry 4.0), which will bring increased productivity and flexibility, mass customization, reduced time-to-market, improved product quality, innovations and new business models .
 This will lead to : 5% overall productivity increase (up to 55% in technical professions); 20-25% increase in production volume; 20-50% reduction in time-to-market; 10-40% reduction of maintenance costs, with 30-50% reduction of machine downtime.
 The Industrial Internet worldwide cumulative net value will be USD 1.7 trillion by 2020 worldwide ; this digital transformation will affect all industries.